-Where the number of applications for admission is greater than the published admission number, applications will be considered against the criteria set out below.
-After the admission of students with Statements of Special Education Needs where the Academy is named on the statement, the criteria will be applied in the order in which they are set out below:
+Where the number of applications for admission is greater than the Published Admissions Number (PAN), applications will be prioritised in accordance with the oversubscription criteria set out below.
+After the admission of pupils with a Statement of Special Education Needs or an Education Health and Care Plan (EHCP) where the Academy is named on the statement or plan, the criteria will be applied in the order in which they are set out below:

 If there are more children who qualify for a place than places available, places will be allocated to students living closest to the Academy (using the shortest distance from home to school measured in a straight line).

-Pupils and families wishing to apply for places outside the normal admissions round (i.e. years 1 to 6 and applications to join the Academy part way through the Reception Year) need to complete an online application on the ESCC website which is available by following this link: www.eastsussex.gov.uk/educationandlearning/schools/findingaschool/dates/inyear.htm
+Students and families wishing to apply for places outside the normal admissions round (including years 1 to 6, and applications to join the Academy part way through Reception) need to complete an online application on the ESCC website which is available here.

-If you wish to query availability of spaces please email firstname.lastname@example.org stating clearly to which academy you are referring and the year group in which you are interested.
+If you wish to query availability of space, please email email@example.com stating clearly to which academy you are referring and the year group in which you are interested.